muratk5n/thirdwave/en/README.md

 ---

-That's right woodcock is a bird isn't it..?
+Right woodcock is a bird isn't it..?

-But I bet the bird was named after a cock.
-And having a wood..
+I bet the bird was named after a cock.
+And having wood..

 ---